ForumMannen/FirstGlanceOfSvelte/README.md

 This a short introduction of Svelte for a Schoolassignment.

-To host the project locally, write in the terminal: npm run dev Then press O, and it will open the site in a browser
+To host the project locally, write 'npm run dev' in the terminal, then press O, and it will open the site in a browser.